Mitchell 33 for No. 2 Baylor in 107-59 rout over K-State

 Kansas State: The Wildcats, who still lead the overall series 23-22, have trailed by at least 16 points in each of their last four meetings with Baylor.
 They haven’t taken a lead in any of those games.

 Baylor: The Bears keep rolling with their 15-0 start matching 2016-17 for their most consecutive wins to start a season.
-The school record was 17 in row to start the 2011-12 season.
-They have also won eight Big 12 games in row, the second-longest streak - they won 13 conference games in a row two seasons ago.
+The school record is 17 in row to start the 2011-12 season.
+Their eight-game Big 12 winning streak is also the second longest – behind 13 two seasons ago.

 UP NEXT